Topic covered

 4.1 Transmission Control Protocol (TCP)

-TCP is a transport layer protocol
+TCP is a transport layer protocol.

-communication protocol that allows computing devices and applications to
+TCP is defined as a connection-oriented communication protocol that allows computing devices and applications to

-send data via a network and verify its delivery
+send data via a network and verify its delivery.

-as it detects the error and retransmits the damaged frames.
+It is a reliable protocol as it detects the error and retransmits the damaged frames.

-Therefore, it ensures all the segments must be received and acknowledged
+Therefore, it ensures all the segments must be received and acknowledged before the transmission is considered

 to be completed and a virtual circuit is discarded.

-into smaller units known as segment, and each segment contains
+At the sending end, TCP divides the whole message into smaller units known as segment, and each segment contains

-a sequence number which is required for reordering
+a sequence number which is required for reordering the frames to form an original message.

 At the receiving end, TCP collects all the segments and reorders them based on sequence numbers.